3 DAYS FROM $999

 Set out to explore this remarkable city, situated on an island in the St. Lawrence River.
 This UNESCO City of Design (one of only a few in the world), is home to more than 50 national historic sites, and it boasts a lively downtown arts and cultural scene.
 View many of its gems, including historic Old Montréal’s stunning architecture, and the magnificent neo-Gothic Notre Dame Basilica, one of the crown jewels in Québec's rich religious heritage.
 Then, a scenic drive takes you from Montréal’s downtown district to the top of Mont Royal for commanding views of the city and the St. Lawrence River.
 Afterwards, visit Parc Jean-Drapeau, an artificial island that hosted Expo 67 World’s Fair and is today home of Montréal’s Grand Prix Formula One racetrack.

-At lunchtime, you'll take part in a traditional sugar shack meal, rich and laden with maple sweetness that reaching peak flavor for the season.
-This afternoon, you'll have time to explore this magnificent city on your own.
+At lunchtime, you'll feast on a traditional sugar shack meal, rich and laden with peak-season maple sweetness.
+Afterward, you'll have time to explore this magnificent city on your own.

 Explore more Montréal on your own and embark the Ocean Explorer

 Enjoy a full day of exploration on your own in the city of Montréal.
 Make sure you take advantage of its vibrant foodie scene, complete with fresh catch-of-the day, like Atlantic char, and poutine, which is a dish of French fries smothered in cheese curds and gravy.

 This afternoon, embark the 5-star Ocean Explorer to take advantage of all its amenities, including ongoing educational and interesting lectures.
 As we depart, you'll be treated to some scenic views of the St. Lawrence River, island of Montréal, and Mont Royal in the distance.